sobhardwaj/loopback-next/docs/site/migration/auth/passport.md

 # Migrating Passport Strategies

-This page guides on migrating lb3 apps that used [Passport Strategies](http://www.passportjs.org/) for authentication usecases.
+This page is a guide to migrate LB3 apps that use [Passport Strategies](http://www.passportjs.org/) for authentication usecases.
 Before following this guide, please know more about the [@loopback/authentication-passport](https://loopback.io/doc/en/lb4/Authentication-passport.html)